Frequently Asked Questions

 DocToPrint supports four standard trim sizes: 5×8, 5.5×8.5, 6×9, and 8.5×11.
 These cover the most common paperback and trade formats used by KDP and IngramSpark.
 The default is 6×9.

-You can choose trim size, paper color (white or cream), body font, heading font, chapter heading style (classic, modern, minimal, ornate), section divider style, font size, line spacing, drop caps, chapter number style (none, Arabic, Roman, spelled out), page number position, whether to indent the first paragraph of each chapter, and whether chapters should begin on right-hand pages.
+You can choose trim size, paper color (white or cream), body font, heading font, chapter heading style (classic, modern, minimal, ornate), section divider style, font size, line spacing, drop caps, chapter number style (none, Arabic, Roman, spelled out), page number position, body text alignment (justified or left), running header style (title+chapter, author+title, author+chapter, or none), whether to indent the first paragraph of each chapter, and whether chapters should begin on right-hand pages.

 DocToPrint offers twelve body font options including EB Garamond, Crimson Text, Georgia, Palatino, Lora, Merriweather, Libre Baskerville, and Source Serif 4, plus four sans-serif choices (Open Sans, Lato, Raleway, PT Sans).
 For headings you can choose from Playfair Display, Cormorant Garamond, Cinzel, Spectral, Montserrat, Oswald, and Raleway, among others — or match your heading font to your body font.
 Body and heading fonts are set independently on the formatting step.

 DocToPrint preserves standard inline formatting from your Word document: bold, italic, underlined text, and basic paragraph spacing all carry through to the final PDF.
+Footnotes are also preserved — they appear at the bottom of the relevant page in the formatted print PDF, with proper superscript numbering.
+Simple tables and charts appear in both the print interior PDF and the generated EPUB.
 Section headings recognised during the manuscript structure step become chapter titles with your chosen heading style.
-Complex Word features — text boxes, tables with heavy custom styling, footnotes, and embedded objects — may not render as expected.
-For the cleanest results, keep your manuscript in standard body text with Word heading styles used consistently for chapter titles.
+Text boxes and embedded objects may not render as expected — for best results, keep your manuscript in standard body text with Word heading styles used consistently for chapter titles.

 General